 There are about one million cases of shingles in the US each year, and up to 20% of those involve nerves in the head, where the infection can affect various parts of the eye.
 If a case of shingles involves the upper face, forehead, or scalp, it is important to see an ophthalmologist promptly, because complications can lead to eye damage and possible vision impairment.

-If you are pregnant or are thinking about becoming pregnant, or have recently given birth and are breastfeeding, you may have questions about getting a COVID-19 vaccine.
+If you are pregnant or are thinking about becoming pregnant, you may have questions about getting a COVID-19 vaccine.
 Get informed by consulting trusted health sources, and talk with your medical providers about your options.

 If you have chickenpox as a child, the virus stays in your body, and can emerge later in life as a painful, burning rash called shingles.
 It’s not fully understood what triggers a resurgence of the virus, but factors that weaken the immune system increase the risk of developing shingles, and it is more common in people over age 60.

 The vaccines from Pfizer and Moderna that could soon be available to treat COVID-19 are mRNA vaccines, which have never before been approved to treat any disease.
 How do these differ from other types of vaccines, and how were they developed?